kyounghyoun/Jin-annot/README.md

 * merge.job

 Merge the filtered data and sort.
-Because we merge, we have to wait all filer job finished and run as a separte single job.
+Because we merge, we have to wait all filter job finished and run as a separte single job.

 ### Generate hints file from the mapped data
 * genhint.job